GSA/challenges-and-prizes/_challenges/1018-tech-to-protect-challenge.md

 {: .text-accent-warm-dark .font-heading-lg}

 <div class="description">
         <p>Below are the rules on eligibility and submissions, as well as additional terms and conditions.
-Please read&nbsp; the <a href="/community-library/1043/3.2_TechtoProtectChallenge_Program-Rules.FINAL.4.1.19.pdf" target="_blank" rel="noopener">Official Rules document</a> for detailed rules on all aspects of this challenge.</p>
+Please read&nbsp; the <a href="{{ site.baseurl }}/community-library/1043/3.2_TechtoProtectChallenge_Program-Rules.FINAL.4.1.19.pdf" target="_blank" rel="noopener">Official Rules document</a> for detailed rules on all aspects of this challenge.</p>
 <p>---</p>
 <p><strong>7.
 SUBMISSION AND ELIGIBILITY REQUIREMENTS</strong></p>
 <p><strong>7.1 SUBMISSION REQUIREMENTS</strong></p>